alidn/universal-lsif/README.md

 ## Limitations
 It currently only emits data for definitions and references.
-Also, The current implementation is very naive, but ultimately, it will still be slow.
+Also, The current implementation is very naive, but ultimately, it will be slow.
 For a fast but imprecise alternative look at [`lsif-os`](https://github.com/alidn/lsif-os).